triabokon/gotagv/README.md

 The project uses Go Modules for dependency management.
 All the dependencies for the application are specified in the `go.mod` file.
-Dependencies that are needed for linting and testing are specified in the `tools/go.mod`.
+Dependencies that are needed for linting are specified in the `tools/go.mod`.

 Also, service `Docker` image and can be launched with docker-compose.